microsoft/code-with-engineering-playbook/docs/code-reviews/best-practices.md

-# Best practices for code reviews
+# Lessons shared for code reviews

 There is a conversation about how to work with Code Reviews and Pull Requests, they are made to work together, not to compete each other.